 He loses track of time, chasing Stiles through the abandoned streets and out to the edge of the preserve.
 Stiles is at home in his power in a way Derek doesn’t understand; according to Erica he’d been human yesterday.
 But he knows just how to move to turn their run into a chase, to roll with Derek’s tackles until he’s on top, so he can break free.

 He keeps pressing kisses into Derek’s mouth, too.
-Fast and playful or spine-quaveringly deep, and Derek never remembers that he should probably stop him, probably talk about this – probably ask him who turned him and what happened to them, or what this sudden fascination with Derek’s mouth is, and how they’re going to handle their joint territory – every time Stiles pounces or darts away, or his mouth comes too close.
+Fast and playful or spine-quaveringly deep, and Derek never remembers that he should probably stop him, probably talk about this – probably ask him who turned him and what happened to them, or what this sudden fascination with Derek’s mouth is, or how they’re going to handle their joint territory – every time Stiles pounces or his mouth comes too close.

 “Stop,” Derek snaps, and Stiles growls, still grinning.
 Like it’s still part of the game.